Unilever plc (ULVR) ORD 3.5p

 Our view

-Spurring on the next leg of growth won’t be easy amidst the current economic and tariff uncertainty.
-The demand picture in developed markets is looking fairly soft, so driving sales higher here will require gaining market share.
+We’re supportive of Unilever’s sharper focus, which is concentrated on doing fewer things but doing them better.
+While the group had a strong finish to 2025, guidance for the year ahead was a touch soft, so driving sales higher will require gaining market share.
 On that front, Unilever is starting to deliver thanks to its recent advertising initiatives – more on that later.

 Emerging markets are the real growth lever in our view.
 Despite some unfavourable tax changes in India, digital initiatives and a shift in focus towards more premium products are helping to grow the top line.
 And with these end-markets generally improving, we see a long runway of growth ahead if Unilever can execute well.

-The group’s collection of 30 so-called ‘Power Brands’ is its beating heart.
-These include names like Dove, Domestos, and Hellmann’s, making up over 75% of total sales.
-We expect continued investment behind these names, with brand and marketing investment now standing at 16.1% of revenue, its highest in a decade.
+The group’s collection of 30 so-called ‘Power Brands’ is its beating heart, making up the majority of group sales.
+We expect continued investment behind these names, with brand and marketing investment now standing at 16.1% of last year’s revenue, its highest in a decade.

 Margins have been trending higher for some time, and that’s forecast to continue this year too.
-This is a clear sign that strategic actions are starting to take effect, despite some unhelpful currency headwinds.
+This is a clear sign that strategic actions and cost-cutting initiatives are starting to take effect, despite some unhelpful currency headwinds.

 Environmental, social and governance (ESG) risk